 Waste Diversion and Recycling

 All Phase’s intent is to maximize the economic recycling of materials.
 This maximizes our return on scrap value and minimizes the waste stream of materials that will go to landfill.
-Suitable concrete, brick, block, asphalt, metals, and trees and tree limbs that meet Federal, State, and local standards for re-cycle/re-use must go directly to the Lamont Landfill re-cycling facility.
+Suitable concrete, brick, block, asphalt, metals, and trees and tree limbs that meet Federal, State, and local standards for re-cycle/re-use must go directly to the re-cycling facility.
 All Phase will transport trees and tree limbs to the DPW landfill.
 No tree stumps are allowed, and trees cuttings will be sized to lengths not exceeding six feet.

 We will either crush and reuse concrete on-site or export it to a local vendor for recycling.
 Other items that we typically attempt to recycle are windows, doors, appliances, equipment, fencing, and asphalt.
 All steel, copper, and aluminum will be separated by classification, sized, and placed in containers for delivery to the appropriate vendor.
 All refrigerants will be recovered by our recovery vendor.
 We will submit proof of recycling in monthly and final reports.